 - I do recommend giving your dried peas a quick rinse before adding to the Instant Pot; make sure there is no dirt!

-- If your black-eyed peas leftovers get a little thick, you can always add a few tablespoons of water or chicken stock when reheating.
+- If your leftovers get a little thick, you can always add a few tablespoons of water or chicken stock when reheating.

-Have a fantastic New Year - I hope this black-eyed peas recipe brings you a little bit of luck!
+Have a fantastic New Year - I hope your New Year's Day Hoppin' John brings you a little bit of luck!
 If you make it, I'd love to hear what you think.
 Leave a ⭐️ rating or comment below, or tag me 📸 on social media (@lambertslately).

 Equipment